gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v5.0.md

 |      ||      ||      |                           |  6  |
 |______||______||______|                           |_____|
 ```
-The receiver must drive the bus high as soon as the last byte of the frame is received and must continue to keep it high until the higher protocol layer has verified the frame's consistency.
+The receiver must drive the bus high as soon as the last byte of the frame is received and must continue to keep it high until it has verified the frame's consistency.
 When that has occurred the receiver must transmit a low data bit, and, in order to avoid false positives in case of collision, must transmit its response prepended with an additional synchronization pad.
-If the higher protocol layer detects an error the receiver must drive the bus low.
+If an error is detected the receiver must drive the bus low.
 ```cpp
 Transmission     Latency   Receiver keeps busy       Response
  ______  ______     x2    ____________________   ____ _____